graphql/graphql-spec/spec/Section 6 -- Execution.md

 should be the result of evaluating the operation according to the “Evaluating operations” section.

+## Coercing Variables

+If the operation has defined any variables, then the values for those variables need to be coerced using the input coercion rules of variable's declared type.
+If a query error is encountered during input coercion of variable values, then the operation fails without execution.

 ## Evaluating operations

 The type system, as described in the “Type System” part of the spec, must